 If you choose to use human calcium supplements, select a product that consists of pure calcium carbonate powder with nothing added.
 If your tortoise spends his days outside in the natural sun, he does not need vitamin D3 supplementation.
 Just plain calcium.

-I keep cuttlebones (cuttlefish bones, Sepia bones, pic) in my indoor and outdoor tortoise enclosures as a secondary calcium source.
-Some of my Stars nibble on them, and some don't.
+I keep cuttlebones, aka cuttlefish bones or sepia bones, (pic below) in my indoor and outdoor tortoise enclosures as a self-help calcium source.
+This way my tortoises can nibble on them whenever they feel the need.

 Cuttlebone is the hard, internal shell of a cuttlefish (a mollusc).
 Cuttlebone is mostly composed of aragonite, a naturally occurring form of calcium carbonate.
 You can find them in the bird department of your local pet store.
 Cuttlebones are also packaged as Turtle Bones, but at a higher price.

-Cuttlefish bones can have a somewhat fishy smell to them.
+Cuttlefish bones freshly collected from the beach can have a somewhat fishy smell to them.
 Some tortoises may not like them.
 Soaking the cuttlebones for several days or leaving them outside in the sun and rain, or near sprinklers, for a a few weeks helps make them more palatable to many tortoises.

-Before feeding, I sometimes peel off the hard backing for little ones.
+Before feeding, I sometimes peel off the hard backing for fresh hatchlings.
 I find that soaking the cuttlebones first for 24 hr makes the removal easier.

-Another popular calcium carbonate supplement is finely ground limestone, aka limestone flour (pic).
+Another popular calcium carbonate supplement is finely ground limestone, aka limestone flour (pic above).
 Just put some flour in a shallow dish and allow your tortoises to snack on it at will.

 You can find limestone flour in feed stores.
 It's sold as a calcium supplement for horses, sheep, and goats.
 If you buy limestone powder from other sources, check that it's food grade.

-Loose limestone powder is very messy, but you can easily make your own calcium blocks with it.
+Loose limestone powder is very messy, but you can easily make your own calcium blocks with it (pic above).
 I mix a small amount of water with the powder to create a paste.
 I put the paste into a paper cup, let it dry, and then rip off the paper cup.
-I place the resulting calcium block on a small lid for feeding (pic).
+I place the resulting calcium block on a small lid for feeding.
+My tortoises are not very fond of limestone flower though, they seem to prefer cuttlebones.

 Caution!
 If you have asthma, be careful when pouring limestone flour.
 It is very fine, powdery, lightweight, and becomes airborne easily.
 You don't want to breath in this stuff.